Accenture (ACN) Gains But Lags Market: What You Should Know

 Grow Your Business, Not Your Inbox

-Coming into today, shares of the consulting company had gained 4.39% in the past month.
-In that same time, the Business Services sector lost 1.96%, while the S&P 500 gained 2.85%.
+Heading into today, shares of the consulting company had gained 5.66% over the past month, outpacing the Business Services sector's loss of 0.41% and the S&P 500's gain of 2.56% in that time.

-ACN will be looking to display strength as it nears its next earnings release, which is expected to be September 23, 2021.
-In that report, analysts expect ACN to post earnings of $2.19 per share.
-This would mark year-over-year growth of 28.82%.
-Our most recent consensus estimate is calling for quarterly revenue of $13.48 billion, up 24.42% from the year-ago period.
+Wall Street will be looking for positivity from ACN as it approaches its next earnings report date.
+This is expected to be September 23, 2021.
+On that day, ACN is projected to report earnings of $2.19 per share, which would represent year-over-year growth of 28.82%.
+Meanwhile, our latest consensus estimate is calling for revenue of $13.48 billion, up 24.42% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for ACN.
+Investors might also notice recent changes to analyst estimates for ACN.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-ACN is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+ACN is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, ACN is holding a Forward P/E ratio of 37.83.
-Its industry sports an average Forward P/E of 22.73, so we one might conclude that ACN is trading at a premium comparatively.
+Investors should also note ACN's current valuation metrics, including its Forward P/E ratio of 38.18.
+This valuation marks a premium compared to its industry's average Forward P/E of 22.16.

-We can also see that ACN currently has a PEG ratio of 3.78.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Consulting Services was holding an average PEG ratio of 1.41 at yesterday's closing price.
+We can also see that ACN currently has a PEG ratio of 3.82.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Consulting Services was holding an average PEG ratio of 1.48 at yesterday's closing price.

 The Consulting Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 34, putting it in the top 14% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 24, which puts it in the top 10% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.